-If granted, such a petition sets aside the judgment of guilt.
+If the court grants it a set aside petition sets aside the judgment of guilt.
 That means that you are no longer guilty of the offense that you were convicted of.
 The charging instrument, be it a complaint, an information, or an indictment is dismissed.
-That means that you can truthfully say that the charges were dismissed.
+This means that you can truthfully say that the charges were dismissed.

 If you fulfilled all of the conditions of your probation or sentence and been discharged by the court then you may apply to have your sentence set aside, so long as the conviction is not:

 If you are eligible then you should absolutely apply for a set aside.
 A set aside helps you control the appearance of your criminal record and allows you to truthfully explain that your case was dismissed.
 If you are considering a set aside for your conviction, then call the Phoenix criminal defense attorneys at AZ Defenders today at 480-456-6400 for a free consultation.